MayowaObisesan/p8st-mu/README.md

 ### Using live Peeps Demo dApp

+1. The zkPaste upgrade is not yet live, you can deploy and work with locally but you can test the live version of Peeps v.0.
+Peeps v.0 works without the zkPass implementation.
-1. Go to [Peeps live website](https://peeps-dev.vercel.app) to begin your journey in the future of decentralised social media experience.
+2. Go to [Peeps live website](https://peeps-dev.vercel.app) to begin your journey in the future of decentralised social media experience.
-2. On the demo dApp, you will be able to test the following features:
+3. On the demo dApp, you will be able to test the following features:

 - Social/Wallet Login